The Best Coffee Tampers In The UK 2022

 Are all coffee tampers the same size?

-No, tampers vary in size to reflect the size of the portafilter that comes with your coffee brewing tool, which is why I’ve categorized the tampers above into the the majority of common sizes.
+No, tampers vary in size to reflect the size of the portafilter that comes with your coffee brewing equipment, which is why I’ve categorized the tampers above into the a lot of common sizes.

-It’s worth keeping in mind too, that while in most cases, the tamper is the same size as the portafilter, this isn’t always the case.
+It’s worth keeping in mind too, that while in a lot of cases, the tamper is the same size as the portafilter, this isn’t always the case.

 Is a bigger portafilter better?

-Not truly.
-There’s several debate about portafilter size and shape, and while some assume that the larger 58mm portafilter size is better due to the reality that this is what the majority of professional machines work with, this isn’t necessarily because it’s the perfect, it’s more about standardization.
+Not in reality.
+There’s lots of argument about portafilter size and shape, and while some assume that the larger 58mm portafilter size is better due to the truth that this is what a lot of professional machines utilize, this isn’t necessarily due to the fact that it’s the perfect, it’s more about standardization.

-The E61 espresso group was released in the early 60s, and has a 58mm group, it became really popular, so when other people were developing other groups for other espresso coffee machines, 58mm probably really brewed sense to stick with this size as a fundamental, which is why many (not all) professional espresso coffee machines tend to have 58mm baskets.
+The E61 espresso coffee group was released in the early 60s, and has a 58mm group, it became extremely popular, so when other people were developing other groups for other espresso machines, 58mm probably just made sense to stick with this size as a fundamental, which is why a lot of (not all) professional espresso machines tend to have 58mm baskets.

 How do you choose a coffee tamper?

-As I said earlier, the tamper is one of the cheapest home barista device, so I wouldn’t fret too much about it – just pick one that you like the look of, that has some good reviews, and if you don’t like it for whatever the reason, then ideal – something to drop hints to friends and family about in the run up to Christmas or Birthdays ;-).
+As I said earlier, the tamper is one of the cheapest home barista equipment, so I wouldn’t stress too much about it – simply pick one that you like the look of, that has some good reviews, and if you don’t like it for whatever the reason, then perfect – something to drop hints to friends and family about in the run up to Christmas or Birthdays ;-).

-This article first of all appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of GENUINE Coffee!
+This article to start with appeared at Coffee Blog – The UK Specialty Coffee Blog – For Lovers of REAL Coffee!